Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/creating-a-dataset.md

 You should make a record of the dataset ID that is returned in the `data` field when the dataset is created.
 There are various endpoints that you can use to retrieve all your datasets and the IDs for them.

-## Errors
+### Errors

-Here are some common errors you might see
+Incase you come across the following errors, please find explainations of what to do solve.

-### No x-application-id or x-client-id in your headers
+#### No x-application-id or x-client-id in your headers

 ```json
 {